 - What is the Mandatory Parenting Programme?

-The Mandatory Parenting Programme is a one-to-one consultation session for parents with children below 14 years old, before they file for divorce.
+The Mandatory Parenting Programme is a one-to-one consultation session for parents with one or more children below 21 years old, before they file for divorce.
 It is compulsory for persons who want to file a divorce, but cannot agree with their spouses on the matters relating to divorce and care arrangements for their children.